The EPA Reinstated their 2035 Plan. How Should We Feel About That?

 united state department of education in washington d.c.

-While we all want to see every agency commit to ending animal testing immediately, a transition of this magnitude requires more than policy change .
+While we all want to see every agency commit to ending animal testing immediately, a transition of this magnitude requires more than policy change.
 If these plans were implemented today without responsible transition periods, thousands or millions of animals would be left without sanctuary homes, likely facing euthanasia.
 NAVS will continue working to ensure sanctuaries and rescue organizations are ready to take in these animals so that none are left behind.

 Any meaningful transition from outdated, inhumane science to innovation without animals requires careful planning and time to ensure animals can live and be properly cared for.
+Moreover, while alternatives exist, to completely overhaul how research is conducted must be done gradually.
+Alternatives need further investment, research entities need to be brought up to speed about their capabilities, and scientists need time to adapt to new technologies.

 What matters now are actions, not just words.
 The EPA can set goals, but without concrete steps, commitments are meaningless.
 NAVS is committed to monitoring what the EPA actually does, keeping you informed, and supporting efforts to replace archaic methods with humane science.
-Their goal was originally set seven years ago, only to be abandoned.
+The Agency’s goal was originally set seven years ago, only to be abandoned.
 We know commitments like these shift with political winds, but through our Crossroads 2029 campaign, we’re urgently focused on keeping agencies transparent and accountable.

 Your voice matters.
 Visit our Advocacy Center to take action today.
 Whether it’s contacting decision-makers, signing petitions, or sharing critical information, you can help hold the EPA and other agencies accountable and accelerate the timeline to end animal testing.